By GERRY BARKER

 Whether in a ice hockey rink, the jungles of South America or negotiating deals with presidents and princes, Russell Dise is the consummate competitor.

-As president and founder of JetLease, the world's largest private aviation leasing company, Dise reflected on a career that has spanned three decades of achievements in JetLease's headquarters at 1515 Perimeter Rd. at Palm Beach International Airport.
+As president and founder of JetLease, the world's premier private aviation leasing company, Dise reflected on a career that has spanned almost four decades of achievements in JetLease's headquarters at 1515 Perimeter Rd. at Palm Beach International Airport.

 He discovered the latter early on.
 Growing up in Cleveland Heights, where his father was a steel industry executive, Dise first took the ice at the age of five, playing on pond rinks, and later joined his sixth grade hockey team.
 As both a player and coach, Dise hasn't put down his hockey stick for very long since.